blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 <note type="note">The [detect.pipfile.dependency.types.excluded](../properties/detectors/pip.md#pipfile-dependency-types-excluded) property does not apply to the Pipenv detector.</note>

 ## Pipfile lock detector

-The Pipfile lock detector discovers dependencies of Python projects.

 The Pipfile lock detector attempts to run on your project if either a Pipfile.lock or Pipfile file is found AND neither of the Pip or Pipenv detectors apply: